 The NF Service Consumer and NF Service Producer shall authenticate each other following clause 13.3.

 2. The NF Service Producer shall verify the token as follows:

+- The NF Service Producer shall check that the issuer claim in the access token matches the identity of the OAuth 2.0 authorization server (NRF) as specified in the clause 13.4.1.1.1.

-- The NF Service Producer ensures the integrity of the token by verifying the signature using NRF’s public key or checking the MAC value using the shared secret.
+- The NF Service Producer ensures the integrity of the token by verifying the signature using the NRF’s public key or checking the MAC value using the shared secret.

+NOTE X: The NRF’s public keny can be configured at the NF Service Producer, or the NF Service Producer can retrieve the NRF’s public key through the service operation RetrievePublicKey specified in clause 14.3.X.
+When the NRF’s public key is distributed using the service operation RetrievePublicKey, the NF Service Producer needs to be pre-configured with a root or any intermediary CA certificates that can be used to verify the NRF certificate that is associated with the private keythe NRF used for signing the access token.

 - If integrity check is successful, the NF Service Producer shall verify the claims in the token as follows: -